pykong/Borg-DQN/README.md

 experiences to enhance learning efficiency and robustness.

 This system adopts a containerized microservices architecture enhanced with real-time streaming capabilities.
-Within game containers, agents employ Deep Q-Networks (DQN) for training on the Atari Pong environment from OpenAI Gym.
+Agents employ Deep Q-Networks (DQN) within game containers for training on the Atari Pong environment from OpenAI Gym.
 The replay memory resides in a separate container, consisting of a Redis Queue, wherein agents interface via protocol buffer messages.